Brake Light Switch | Symptoms | Diagnostics

 In modern vehicles, the brake switch signal is also used to:

-- release the automatic transmission shifter from the park,
+- Release the automatic transmission shifter from park.

-The brake light switch is mounted right above the brake pedal.
-Replacing a bad brake light switch is an easy fix.
+The brake light switch is mounted directly above the brake pedal, making it easy to replace a faulty brake light switch.

 What are the symptoms of a bad brake light switch?

-List of problems and symptoms that are caused by a bad brake light switch:
+Problems and symptoms that a bad brake light switch can cause include:

-- The brake light stays on when the car is off.
+- The brake lights stay on when the car is off.

-- Gear selector can NOT be moved out of Park into R, N, D.
+- The gear selector cannot be moved out of Park into R, N, or D.

 - The car cannot be started.
 The brake pedal must be pressed to start the engine.